teseoch/CG-Spring-2022/Assignment_5/README.md

 ### Preparing the Environment and Submission

 Follow the instructions on the [general instructions page](../RULES.md) to set up what you need for the assignment.
+For all exercises, all transformations **must** be applied in the shaders.

 Ex.1: Load and Render a 3D model [20pt]
 ------------------

 The provided code rasterizes a triangle using the software rasterizer we studied in the class.
 Extend the provided code to load the same scenes used in Assignment 4, and render them using rasterization in a uniform color.
 At this stage, you should see a correct silhouette of the object rendered.
 The cameras should take into account the size of the framebuffer, properly adapting the aspect ratio to not distort the image whenever the framebuffer is resized.
+Remember that all transformations **must** be applied in the vertex shader.
 To check for correctness, we recommend to render a cube in wireframe mode.

 1. Build the camera tranformation matrix
 2. Build the Orthographic Projection matrix, see Assignment 3 for computing t and l.
 3. Fill the shaders to rasterize the bunny in red

 This is the expected output

 ![](img/orthographic/simple.png)

 Ex.2: [5pt]